 As a 5 Star Green Star building, the structure is as efficient as it is bold, with innovation evident even at basement level.

 Due to the low profile of the basement roof, it was necessary to find an insulation solution that would not only be thermally effective, but which would also take up minimal space and satisfy the required fire rating.

-Kooltherm K10 FM Soffit Board was the obvious choice.
+Kooltherm K10 Soffit Board was the obvious choice.
 This Kingspan-supplied insulation board was installed in over 2,000 square metres of the roof area of the carpark, with the foil surface exposed and positioned under the floor slab.

 Another 400 square metres of white-faced board was placed on the carpark ceiling near the entry.
 The thin profile of the board meant the ceiling height could be maximized without sacrificing performance.
-It is worth noting that Kooltherm K10 FM Soffit Board achieves CodeMark certification standards, providing assurance to specifiers and designers that the product will meet its claimed performance benchmarks.
+It is worth noting that Kooltherm K10 Soffit Board achieves CodeMark certification standards, providing assurance to specifiers and designers that the product will meet its claimed performance benchmarks.
 This assurance is crucial when calculating energy efficiency targets for approved Green Star rating assessments.

 The exposed foil surface itself harmonises with the overall building design, offsetting the darkness of the space and creating the illusion of a higher ceiling.

 Apart from the stretched folds of the brick walling, perhaps the most striking features of the façade are the protruding rectangular window boxes that jut out from the brickwork walls.

 These glazed marvels are a key feature of the building, providing strong linear focal points within the crumpled curvature of the brickwork.
 Interestingly, Kooltherm K10 insulation boards, just 60mm deep, were installed in the window boxes to achieve superior thermal performance.